Appsero/laravel-datastore/README.md

         'driver' => 'datastore',
         'key_file_path' => env('GOOGLE_APPLICATION_CREDENTIALS', 'gcloud-credentials.json'),
         'prefix' => env('DATASTORE_PREFIX', null),
-    ],
+        'transport' => 'grpc', // optional, defaults to grpc ],
     ...
 ],
 ```

+Please note: you can point to a local Datastore emulator by setting the `DATASTORE_EMULATOR_HOST` environment variable.
+In that case passing in a key file is not required.

 ### Access using Eloquent Model